 Some sacrifices are necessary to achieve your objectives, but you will struggle to compete in the Brazilian jiu-jitsu tournaments.
 You’ll find some technically advanced fighters, and this is not something that can be readily accepted.

 Most females who train in Brazilian jiu-jitsu are, let us face it, extreme outliers in at least one particular regard.

 It is not a traditionally feminine thing to walk around with your hair and hands ruined, sweating on, and choking on your friends’ throats.

 Most people are the grown-up versions of the women who didn’t care as much about princess outfits.

 Female Body Issues While Training Jiu-Jitsu

 Some females have a lot of problems when practicing Brazilian jiu-jitsu, for example:

-- Always have to explain bruises on their bodies, especially those that are particularly bad on their neck and face.
+- Always have to explain bruises on their bodies, especially those particularly bad on their neck and face.

-- After sparring, the BJJ mat tends to exfoliate the skin a little bit.
-Unfortunately, this means that the skin may be burned away, and the woman will suffer from excruciating pain as a result.
+- After sparring, the BJJ mat tends to exfoliate the skin slightly.
+Unfortunately, the skin may be burned away, and the woman will suffer excruciating pain.

 - Never be able to have a beautiful manicure.
-You look at those beautiful nail art pages on Instagram and make the mistake of thinking that yours will be just as good.
-After that, you have to go to training, and everything is ruined.
+You look at those beautiful nail art pages on Instagram and think yours will be just as good.
+After that, you must go to training, and everything is ruined.